 The ABMA Building Management Code (ABMA Code) is produced and maintained by Australian Building Management Accreditation (ABMA) under direction of the ABMA Independent Review Panel (Panel).

-The primary objective and goal of the ABMA Code is to achieve a nationally consistent minimum necessary standard of delivery in building management activities, including compliance with third party contracts as well as associated Acts, Standards, Regulations and Codes of Practice.
+The primary objective and goal of the ABMA Building Management Code is to provide the "objective standard" to the building management sector.
+Detailing a nationally consistent minimum necessary standard of delivery in building management activities, including compliance with third party contracts as well as associated Acts, Standards, Regulations and Codes of Practice, the ABMA Building Management Code covers over 100+ Acts, Regulations, Australian/New Zealand Standards and Codes of Practice.

 The goal is applied so that the following is available across the national industry:-

 The ABMA Code primarily covers operational provisions for maintenance of technical and functional infrastructure within a structure, covering such matters as fire safety installations, access and egress, mechanical, electrical and hydraulic systems as well as soft services, cleaning services, garden maintenance as well as general functionality, health and amenity.

 The ABMA Building Management Code provides implementation guidelines in common language around statutory compliance requirements.
 Existing legislation is made simple.

 Introduction of interpersonal communications standards as a secondary provision within the ABMA Code are directed specifically at managing the softer side of the contractual relationship between the parties to a building management agreement.